chunky-dev/chunky/README.md

 ## Quick start guide

-_Prerequisites:_ Chunky requires Java 8, and it is recommended to install the 64-bit version if you have a 64-bit operating system (you most likely do).
-If you haven't installed it yet, [get it from here][13].
+_Prerequisites:_ Chunky requires Java 8.
+It is recommended to install the 64-bit version if you have a 64-bit operating system (you most likely do).
+If you haven't installed it yet, [get Oracle Java 8 from here][13].
+Should you wish to use OpenJDK you will need OpenJFX.
+[Windows OpenJFX Binaries][15]

 1. Download [the Chunky Launcher][12] and open it
 2. Install the latest version of Chunky by clicking on _Check for Updates_